amostinanfon/amostinanfon/README.md

-I'm Amos from Cameroon, living in Douala 🌴, Web developper and Designer , I do creating on Development and Freelancing.
+I'm Amos from Cameroon, living in Douala 🌴, Web developer and Designer , I do creating on Development and Freelancing.
 I really enjoy learning languages and frameworks like JS and React.

 Actually: